alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 At one point, he asks, "Have you heard of neural nets?"

 "Nope," I reply.
-Interally, I think, *Remember to admit what you don't know.
+Internally, I think, *Remember to admit what you don't know.
 That should be easy, you don't know anything yet.*

 "Okay.
 The basic idea is to take your input features, apply a linear